amoss/slideskokaren/README.md

 ## The example

-For a quick demo `bin/convert.py -f example -j -s`.
+For a quick demo `bin/convert.py example/slides.rst example/`.
 The source in the examples folder is augmented with slides.html and the support files necessary.
 The folder can simply be copied onto a server that simply exports part of the file-system (e.g.